halfer/proximate-requester/README.md

 * Add a database cache adapters, e.g. for the Doctrine ORM.
 * Allow cache adapters to declare their functionality, e.g. whether the pagination device supports column sorting (the file cache does not, but the database one would do).
+* A compound builder system to create a custom hash device, e.g. one could specify hashes are built using method + realUrl + post vars + query string, perhaps represented as an array of objects, or using a fluent interface within a single object.

 Related packages
 ---